Power of discovery stage in IT product development

 Each of these approaches adds to understanding technical feasibility in a comprehensive way.
 This ensures that teams have proactive measures ready to tackle challenges as they come up throughout the development process.

-Documentation and deliverables in the discovery stage
+Documentation and deliverables in the project discovery stage

 Documentation is the unsung hero of the discovery stage, capturing decisions, insights, and plans in a tangible record.
 It ensures that critical information, ranging from project objectives to technical specifications, is not only recorded but also easy for team members, stakeholders, and future collaborators to access and understand.